-We are a pharmaceutical company that seeks to develop therapeutic products for the treatment of gastrointestinal disorders, specifically hemorrhoids, anal fissures and fecal incontinence.
+We are a specialty pharmaceutical company currently focused on the development and commercialization of late stage prescription drugs for the treatment of gastrointestinal disorders, specifically hemorrhoids, anal fissures and fecal incontinence.
 We have in-licensed all of the products in our current pipeline.

 We have several proprietary product candidates that we have licensed that are in clinical development that address large market opportunities, including our most advanced product candidates, VEN 309 (iferanserin) and VEN 307 (diltiazem cream).
-VEN 309, a topical form of iferanserin which blocks a specific serotonin receptor (5HT2a), is being developed for the topical treatment of hemorrhoids, where it can reduce the bleeding, itchiness, and pain associated with the condition.
-Approximately 12.5 million people in the U.S. suffer from hemorrhoids and we are not aware of any prescription drugs approved by the U.S. Food and Drug Administration, or FDA, for this condition.
+VEN 309, a topical form of iferanserin which blocks a specific serotonin receptor (5HT2a), is being developed for the topical treatment of symptomatic hemorrhoids, where it can reduce the bleeding, itchiness, and pain associated with the condition.
+Approximately 12.5 million people in the U.S. currently suffer from hemorrhoids and we are not aware of any prescription drugs approved by the U.S. Food and Drug Administration, or FDA, for this condition.
 VEN 307 is a proprietary topical formulation of the drug diltiazem which we are developing for the treatment of anal fissures.
-We estimate that over 4 million people in the U.S. suffer from anal fissures and even though some gastroenterology specialists will prescribe a pharmacy-prepared cream (made for each patient) of diltiazem or glyceryl trinitrate (a heart drug), to our knowledge, there are no drugs with FDA approval for this condition.
-Diltiazem is a drug that has been used in millions of patients orally for hypertension and angina, and our formulation, applied peri-anally, reduces the pain associated with this disease, at a systemic exposure substantially below the systemic exposure observed with its usual oral dosage in hypertension and angina patients.
+We estimate that over four million people in the U.S. currently suffer from anal fissures and that there are approximately 1.1 million office visits per year and yet, to our knowledge, there is only one drug with FDA approval for this condition.

 We have met with the FDA regarding our plans for the development of VEN 309, VEN 307 and VEN 308.
-We intend to initiate and conduct a Phase III clinical trial in the U.S. with VEN 309 beginning in the summer of 2011. and initiate a long term carcinogenicity study.
-Depending on our assessment of the data generated by the Phase III trial, which is expected in the first quarter of 2012, as well as on other factors, including our access to capital, clinical and regulatory considerations, and our assessment of the then-current state of our intellectual property estate, we intend to initiate and conduct the second Phase III trial, which, together with the first study, other small pharmacology studies, a recurrence study, a chronic toxicology study, and the carcinogenicity study (which we plan to complete after the second trial) will comprise the data needed to be able to submit a new drug application, or NDA, to the FDA, which we anticipate could occur as early as 2014.
+We intend to initiate and conduct one of two pivotal Phase III clinical trials in the U.S. with VEN 309 beginning in the summer of 2011 and initiate a long term carcinogenicity study.
+Depending on our assessment of the data generated by the Phase III trial, which is expected in the first quarter of 2012, as well as on other factors, including our access to capital, clinical and regulatory considerations, and our assessment of the then-current state of our intellectual property estate, we intend to initiate and conduct the second Phase III trial, and a double blind recurrence trial which, together with the first trial, a clinical pharmacology program, one 9-month and one 6-month toxicology study, and the carcinogenicity study (which we plan to complete after the second trial) will comprise the data needed to be able to submit a new drug application, or NDA, to the FDA, which we anticipate could occur as early as 2014.

-Our partner for VEN 307, S.L.A.
-Pharma, began conducting the first Phase III clinical trial with VEN 307 in Europe in November 2010 and expects to continue it in 2011.
+Our development partner for VEN 307, S.L.A.
+Pharma, began conducting a Phase III clinical trial with VEN 307 in Europe in November 2010 and expects to continue it in 2011.
 At the same time we intend to conduct a formulation program with contract manufacturers to create a new, improved formulation of topical diltiazem, with new intellectual property protections.
-We expect to receive the data from the first Phase III trial in the second quarter of 2012 and aim to have completed our formulation program by that time.
-Depending on our assessment of the data generated by this study and on whether the new formulation is superior to the existing version, as well as on other factors, including our access to capital, clinical and regulatory considerations, and our assessment of the then-current state of our intellectual property estate, we intend to initiate either one additional Phase III study in the U.S. with the existing formulation or two additional Phase III clinical trials in the U.S. with the new formulation, to be run in parallel.
+We expect to receive the data from the first Phase III trial in Europe in the second quarter of 2012 and aim to have completed our formulation program by that time.
+Depending on our assessment of the data generated by this trial and on whether the new formulation is superior to the existing version, as well as on other factors, including our access to capital, clinical and regulatory considerations, and our assessment of the then-current state of our intellectual property estate, we intend to initiate either one additional Phase III trial in the U.S. with the existing formulation or two additional Phase III clinical trials in the U.S. with the new formulation, to be run in parallel.
 We anticipate that both program options could provide sufficient data for a NDA submission to the FDA in 2013.